CAUX INTERNS LEADERSHIP PROGRAMME

-The Interns Leadership programme is for people who care about personal and global change; and who care enough to challenge themselves – that includes the faculty.
-Much of the training programme will be based around the exploration of tools that address both these dimensions of change.
+The Caux Interns Leadership Programme is for people who care about personal and global change; and who have the courage to challenge themselves to make a difference – that includes the Programme’s faculty.
+The faculty are the team that will guide and support you before and during your time as a Caux Intern.
+They will consist of an international group of four to six people experienced with Initiatives of Change, facilitation and training for young people.
+Much of the training programme will be based around the exploration of tools that address both personal and global change.
 An inquiring spirit - looking for better questions, not bringing pre-formed answers – is central to the experience.

-The programme is structured around three cornerstones of workshops, department work, and space for reflection.
+The programme is structured around three cornerstones of workshops, departmental work, i.e. service, and space for reflection.
 And all this is experienced in community.